simbo/webpack-dummy/README.md

 ### Accomplished

   * bundle raw javascripts
-      - support CommonJS with custom require rootpath
+      - support CommonJS with custom require basedir

   * parse stylus
-      - use custom options
       - use custom plugins by glob

   * use postcss with plugins and custom options
+      - use autoprefixer
+      - use mqpacker

+  * generate html from a jade template

+  * when watching stylus, also watch required/imported files

   * clean generated files before build

-  * in production env, minify/uglify assets

 ### Unsolved or untested